 Demelza nodded slowly.
 “That’s a right brave thought.
 I just hope… If anything happened to Ross, that I could remember it.”

 Caroline turned to her with an anxious glance.
 “Ross?
 Is he ill?”

 Demelza shook her head.
 “Oh no – no. Not that he’d tell me if he was.
 As he would never tell me if he was going into danger.
 When he goes down the mine… Well, I always worry, of course, but at least I know what it is.
-When he used to go off on those missions for the government, during the war… Do you remember that time he went to Portugal?
+When he used to go off on those missions for the government, during the war… Do you know, Geoffrey Charles let something slip out at Christmas that I wasn’t supposed to know.
+Remember that time he went to Portugal?
 Oh, it was ’10 or ’11, I don’t quite remember.
 When they met up, he and Geoffrey Charles?”

 Caroline nodded.
 “Yes, I remember.
 Wasn’t it while he was away that Stephen Carrington first showed up?”